vacovsky/poolse-cookbook/README.md

-# gohealthcheck
+# poolse

-Installs Poolse, a healthcheck broker proxy for reverse proxies!
-It's proxies all the way down!
+Installs Poolse, a healthcheck for http endpoints.

-Poolse readme can be found here: https://github.com/vacoj/poolse/blob/master/README.md
+Poolse readme can be found here: https://github.com/vacoj/poolse

-# poolse-cookbook